Cidaas/cidaas-android-sdk/app/Passwordless.md

 #### Voice Recognition

-Biometric plays an important role in the modern world. cidaas can record your user's voice, extract unique features and use that to verify.
+Biometric plays an important role in the modern world. de.cidaas can record your user's voice, extract unique features and use that to verify.
 To use Voice Recognition as a passwordless login, you need to configure it first.

 #### Configure Voice Recognition